section-engineering-education/engineering-education/content/articles/univariate-time-series-using-recurrent-neural-networks/index.md

 The RNN will not remember the information for a long time and therefore lose track of the order of the inputs and how the data points depend on each other.
 It can not process and analyze the dataset that has longer-term dependencies.

-The solution of this problem is to introduce the Long Short-Term Memory(LSTM).
+The solution to this problem is to introduce the Long Short-Term Memory (LSTM).
 The image below shows the basic structure of an LSTM.

 ![LSTM structure](/engineering-education/univariate-time-series-using-recurrent-neural-networks/lstm-structure.png)